unoplatform/uno/doc/articles/get-started-dotnet-new.md

 > .NET 6 Mobile support is currently in Preview, following Microsoft's support status.
 As of Uno 4.1, .NET 6 Mobile Preview 13 and above is supported with [Visual Studio 2022 17.2 Preview 1](https://visualstudio.microsoft.com/vs/preview).
 Previous releases of Visual Studio are not supported.

-This template can be used to create a blank multi-platform application for iOS, Android, WebAssembly, macOS, mac Catalyst, Skia/GTK (Windows, Linux, macOS) and Skia/Wpf (Windows 7 and 10).
+This template can be used to create a blank multi-platform application for iOS, Android, WebAssembly, macOS, Mac Catalyst, Skia/GTK (Windows, Linux, macOS) and Skia/Wpf (Windows 7 and 10).

-This template uses a single project head for iOS, Android, macOS and mac Catalyst and requires Visual Studio 2022.
+This template uses a single project head for iOS, Android, macOS and Mac Catalyst and requires Visual Studio 2022.

 A basic example:
 ```